Cooperative restores land to better than before

 About 1,400 acres of mined land was reclaimed by 1998 with a $1.8 million bond release.
 This was followed by additional bond releases on reclaimed land totaling 7,362 acres.
 About 800 acres remains for reclamation and bond release.

 The Interstate Mining Compact Commission recognized Associated Electric as a national leader in mine reclamation with its 2007 Kenes C. Bowling National Mine Reclamation Award in the coal category for reclamation of the Bee Veer Mine in Macon County, Mo.

 The Missouri Department of Natural Resources nominated Associated Electric for the award, noting our “exemplary reclamation" quoted above and for Associated Electric’s prominent achievement of restoring water quality of the South Fork of Claybank Creek.

-Today, on formerly mined land, as well as land that was never mined, are ponds that provide fishing and wildlife habitat, woodlands that provide shelter for many species, land leased to neighboring farmers for pasture and acres for crop research underway.
+Today, on formerly mined land, as well as land that was never mined, are ponds that provide fishing and wildlife habitat, woodlands that provide shelter for many species, land leased to neighboring farmers for pasture, soil and crop research and pollinator habitat.

 Associated recognized for restoration and reclamation

 Associated Electric received the nation's highest honor -- twice -- in mining reclamation from the U.S. Department of Interior for its reclamation of the Bee Veer Mine near Macon, Mo.